 ISO 14025 ensures that the environmental information one business shares with another one is standardized through Environmental Product Declarations (EPD).

-An EPD is verified through an independent party and follows the standardized principles of an LCA – defined in ISO 14040.
+An EPD is verified through an independent party and follows the standardized principles of a Life Cycle Assessment (LCA) – defined in ISO 14040.

 ISO 14040 / 14044: Standardizing Life Cycle Assessments